Advice

 Drop

 Heel drop – a measure of the difference between the height of the shoe heel and toe.
-Zero drop shoes and boots have many benefits, which we’ll cover off in another post, and are also called barefoot as the drop mimics the movement of unclad human feet.
+Zero drop shoes and boots have many benefits, which we’ll cover in another post, and are also called barefoot as the drop mimics the movement of unclad human feet.

 I prefer a low drop as this gives my hikes a more natural feel.
 Ask a specialist if you’re interested in zero drop.
-If in doubt, stick to the same drop you have in your everyday shoes.
+If in doubt, stick to the same drop you have in your everyday footwear.

-Tip: zero drop shoes do have a number of benefits, but they take getting used to.
-In the early days you may experience cramps and calf pain if you’re transitioned straight to zero drop and I recommend you move down through the scale until you feel comfortable.
+Tip: Zero drop shoes do have a number of benefits, but they take getting used to.
+In the early days, you may experience cramps and calf pain if you’re transitioned straight to zero drop and I recommend you move down through the scale until you feel comfortable.

 Support